robot.model.testcase

 Base model for a single test case.

-Extended by :class:robot.running.model.TestCase
+Extended by :class:robot.running.model.TestCase and

 Source code in src/robot/model/testcase.py